Bio-inspired Sustainable Systems Lab (BiSSL)

 Varuneswara Reddy Panyam

 MS mechanical engineering student Varun joined our group in Fall 2017 from Shiv Nadar University.
 April 2019, Varun became an Associate Fellow in the Center for the Integration of Research, Teaching, and Learning (CIRTL) Academy for Future Faculty (AFF).
 Varun was awarded the J. Mike Walker 66′ Department of Mechanical Engineering Graduate Fellowship Spring of 2019.
 Varun graduated December 2019 with his MS thesis titled “Bio-inspired design for robust power systems.”
+He now works at Gate Scientific.

 MS mechanical engineering student, Jewel joined our group in Summer 2018.
 Jewel won a graduate travel award to present her first authored paper at the 2019 ASME Manufacturing Science and Engineering Conference at Penn State Erie.
 She graduated with her MS (her thesis was titled “Opportunities of Applying System Analysis to the US Waste Management System: Bio-Inspired Solutions for a More Circular Economy”) in August 2019 and joined Meggitt Aerospace as one of their 15 graduate engineers selected for their prestigious leadership program.